ErpNetDocs/tech/whats-new/v26-2/breaking-changes/index.md

 As a result, all **Enterprise Companies** will have at least one available **Company Location**, and existing documents with missing **Enterprise Company Location** values will be updated automatically.

-##  7. A System object is now created for every aggregate root
+##  7. System object is now created for every aggregate root

-ERP.net now creates a **system object for every business object that is an aggregate root**.
+⭐ ERP.net now creates a **system object for every business object that is an aggregate root**.
 This means the system maintains a consistent object registry across the entire domain model.

-As a result, **Track Changes Level 1 is now effectively enabled for all aggregate roots**.
-At minimum, the system now consistently keeps the basic tracking information for every object — including **who created it** and **when it was last updated**.
+⭐ As a result, **Track Changes Level 1 is now effectively enabled for all aggregate roots**.

-In addition, the system object now stores the object’s **display text** in a dedicated field.
-This provides a ready-to-use human-readable title for each object and improves scenarios such as object lookup, search, lists, folders, and future AI-driven features.

-### A system object is always created
-For every aggregate root in the system, ERP.net now always creates a corresponding **system object**.
-This establishes a complete and consistent registry of objects across the platform.

-### Track Changes Level 1 is now available for all aggregate roots
 Because every aggregate root now has a system object, the platform can consistently maintain the basic tracking metadata for all objects, including:
 - the object creator
 - creation time
 - last update time

 This provides system-wide minimum tracking coverage out of the box.

-### Display text is now stored in the system object
-The system now stores the object’s **Display Text** in a dedicated field in the system object.
+⭐ In addition, the system object now stores the object’s **display text** in a dedicated field.
 This makes the system object more useful in practical scenarios where a human-readable object title is needed, for example:
 - search results
 - selection dropdowns
 - lists and folders